-On a train from Zürich to Bern earlier this year, I had a long day examining some Yoruba divination objects in the storage of the Völkerkunde Museum at the University of Zürich.
-Preoccupied with the artefacts I had seen, I scribbled down an idea for a workshop the transformation of ritual objects.
+On a train from Zürich to Bern earlier this year, preoccupied with thoughts of the divination objects I had been examining in the storage of the Völkerkunde Museum at the University of Zürich, I scribbled down an idea for a workshop on the transformation of ritual objects.
 How can I possibly execute this in Sao Paulo?

 The 2-day workshop was charged with the task of investigating the relationships between ritual objects and their alternating spaces.
 It was a constellation of Candomblé practitioners, scholars, artists and critics.